 Ways To Save Money

-There's a lot of free street parking, but you have to be willing to walk through Oakland at night for it.
-Using Parking Panda can make that a little easier.
+There’s a lot of free street parking, but you have to be willing to walk through Oakland at night for it.
+Using SpotHero can make that a little easier.

-A's fans are fickle; if the club is doing poorly, they can't give tickets away fast enough.
-But when the Athletics are making a run for the pennant, prices skyrocket.
-SeatGeek can help with that.
+A’s fans have had it rough in recent decades: as soon as their players get good, they get sold off to the rich teams.
+Loyalty is a two-way street, so if the team is doing poorly, they can’t give tickets away fast enough.
+However, when the Athletics are making a run for the pennant, fans believe again and prices skyrocket.

 There are a few local favorites at the ballpark, and you can never go wrong with the garlic fries.
 But bring in food if you want to save money.